allanks96/Active-Directory/README.md

 </p>
 <p>
-Change the virtual NIC on the domain controller from dynamic to static so the IP address stays the same.
+Changed the virtual NIC on the domain controller from dynamic to static so the IP address stays the same.
 </p>
 <br />